Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 Pros:

-- Genuinely simple setup — good for absolute beginners
+- Genuinely simple setup — good for complete beginners

-- cPanel is familiar for users who've hosted before
+- cPanel is familiar if you've hosted before

 - 24/7 phone support available